PalArora94/PDF-Analysis/README.md

 A simple code for the 'text analysis' of a given PDF file.

-Text analysis, also known as text mining or text analytics, refers to the process of extracting meaningful information and insights from textual data.
+**Text analysis**, also known as text mining or text analytics, refers to the process of extracting meaningful information and insights from textual data.
 This is useful for, let's consider a real-life scenario where we are analyzing customer feedback for a product.
 We have a large data set of customer reviews in the form of strings, and we want to extract useful information from them.

 ## Goals
 We will use a PDF file to extract the text.
 In general, we could use any file format.
 Goal is finding: